jsmoriss/jsm-show-registered-shortcodes/readme.txt

 == Description ==

-A simple and lightweight plugin to show all registered shortcodes, along with their callback functions, under a "Registered Shortcodes" toolbar menu item.
+A simple and lightweight plugin to show registered shortcodes for the current webpage, along with their callback functions, under a "Registered Shortcodes" toolbar menu item.

-Some shortcodes may only be registered on the front-end &mdash; using the admin toolbar menu allows the plugin to show all currently registered shortcodes, either on the admin back-end or front-end webpage.
+There are no plugin settings &mdash; simply *install* and *activate* the plugin.

 == Installation ==